stivenleite/stivenleite/README.md

 👨🏽‍💻 I'm currently working on some personal projects to improve my front-end development skills

-🧠 I'm currently learning React, Node.js, Insomnia and Database (SQL and SQLite)
+🧠 I'm currently learning React, Node.js and Database (SQL and SQLite)

 🔎 I'm looking to collaborate on exciting projects